5ym/paper/sample.md

 would style the two contained lines with the `Poetry` paragraph style.

-For docx output, styles will be defined in the output file as inheriting from normal text, if the styles are not yet in your reference.docx.
+For pdf output, styles will be defined in the output file as inheriting from normal text, if the styles are not yet in your reference.pdf.
 If they are already defined, pandoc will not alter the definition.

 This feature allows for greatest customization in conjunction with